Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/specs/scope.md

 ### Educational Benefits
 - Rust is a single source of code truth is a practice that the IF is interested in.
-- Helping developers new to Shimmer use a secure system from the beginning is a good way to train.
+- Helping developers new to IOTA use a secure system from the beginning is a good way to train.
 - Learning about Fuzzing is useful for all developers.

 ## Stakeholders
 [stakeholders]: #stakeholders
-A number of Shimmer foundation stakeholders have been involved in the design process, ranging from Engineering to Product and developer outreach.
+A number of IOTA foundation stakeholders have been involved in the design process, ranging from Engineering to Product and developer outreach.

 ## Guide-level explanation